gain

 Recorded Audition Information

 If you are unable to attend auditions and wish to audition via recorded video, please prepare to fill out several forms of paperwork and create two videos which you will send as part of your audition.
-Additional information will be posted at the start of May.
-If you do NOT see information by May 1st, please email info@castleco.org for details.
+Please email info@castleco.org by Jan.
+3 to let us know that you would like to submit an audition via video.

 production roles